thimre/stuff/ansible-keytool/README.md

 __keytool and yes executables are needed for the playbook to work.__

-Define the required variables in values.yml.
+1. Define the required variables in values.yml.

-ex:
+2. Add the certificates
 ```
 b64c=$(cat rootCA.crt | base64 -w 0)
 echo "  \"rootCA.crt\": \"$b64c\"" >> values.yml
 ```

-run with:
+3. run with:
 `ansible-playbook createJKS.yaml  `